harshitharajesh19/E-book-website/README.md

-#  E-Book Exchange Website
+#  E-Book Website

 ## Project Overview
-This is a **full-stack** e-book exchange platform that allows users to **buy, sell, and exchange e-books**.
-Users can upload e-books, add them to their cart, and download them after purchase.
-The platform also features **user authentication (registration & login)**, a cart system, a profile page, and a checkout process.
+A full-stack web application that enables users to upload and download **Books**, **Handwritten Notes**, **PDFs**, **Novels**, and other educational resources.
+This platform supports secure user registration and login, providing a personalized experience for each user.
 ## Tech Stack
 **Frontend:**
 - HTML